Why Erling Haaland Will Probably Be A Bust In 2022-23

 THE TAKEAWAY: Fantasy managers are again hoping that Haaland will be the next Aubameyang, this time in terms of making an immediate impact at the forward position.
 However, the odds are stacked against him given the more recent struggles of Haller, Werner, Lukaku and Ronaldo.

 Some teams do not fare well in the transfer market.
-For instance, Manchester United are infamous for wasting astronomical chunks of coin in the post-Sir Alex Ferguson era on a dizzying litany of flops: Juan Mata, Marouane Fellaini, Angel di Maria, Luke Shaw, Ander Herrera, Anthony Martial, Memphis Depay, Morgan Schneiderlin, Henrikh Mkhitaryan, Eric Bailly, Paul Pogba, Romelu Lukaku, Alexis Sanchez, Fred, Harry Maguire, Aaron Wan-Bissaka, Donny van de Beek and most recently Jadon Sancho (who of course is still a work in progress).
+For instance, Man United is infamous for wasting astronomical chunks of coin in the post-Sir Alex Ferguson era on a dizzying horde of flops: Paul Pogba, Juan Mata, Marouane Fellaini, Angel di Maria, Luke Shaw, Ander Herrera, Anthony Martial, Memphis Depay, Morgan Schneiderlin, Henrikh Mkhitaryan, Eric Bailly, Paul Pogba, Romelu Lukaku, Alexis Sanchez, Fred, Harry Maguire, Aaron Wan-Bissaka, Donny van de Beek, Paul Pogba, and most recently Jadon Sancho (who of course is still a work in progress).

-In constrast, like Liverpool, Manchester City have proven phenomenally shrewd at targeting and adding in players who fit their systems collectively and also develop brilliantly individually.
+In contrast, like Liverpool, Man City has proven phenomenally shrewd at targeting players who fit their systems collectively while also developing individually.
 However, as mentioned, these successes tend to take time, and no team is perfect.
-Even Manchester City has suffered a few busts.
+Even Man City has suffered a few busts.

 Yet in 2021-22, the newcomer was an unmitigated fantasy disaster, finishing with only 86 FPL points in 1,910 minutes.
 Whichever way you cut it is ugly, with Grealish ranking as just the 8th best midfielder on the team and 13th overall Citizen in fantasy points.
 After returning strong FPL value at Aston Villa, his production simply vanished in his debut campaign with City.